 Our favourite rooms

 The glittering saltwater infinity pool surveys the bay and is heated to 25°C year-round: if you tire of notching up laps, you can slope off down to the sandy, child-friendly beach.
-All the hotel’s pools are unheated.
 Private pools can be fitted with pool fencing on request (pools in Family Villas are already gated); private pools can also be heated to 25°C (€79 a day in suites, free in villas) on request, if you want warmer waters.

 The glamorous spa has bright blue ceilings, sleek wooden furniture and a tempting spa menu whose treatments feature salt crystals, essential oils, fruit extracts and ‘pearl essence’.
 There’s an indoor saltwater infinity pool with sea views, a second pool with hydro jets, a Finnish sauna, chromotherapy showers, a hairdresser’s and a beauty studio; both spa pools are adults-only.
 Book your treatments, hydrotherapy sessions and sauna time in advance.

-Bring your iPod, a few favourite DVDs, binoculars for the ruins and your helicopter licence, so you can arrive in style at the hotel’s helipad.
+Bring your binoculars for the ruins and your helicopter licence, so you can arrive in style at the hotel’s helipad.
 (The hotel also offers a private jet and helicopter service and has a fleet of limousines and chauffeurs.)

 Any of the spa's treatments can also be enjoyed from the privacy of your room or villa.

 Cots are free for under-2s; one extra bed (for under-12s) can be added to most rooms for free – a second bed is charged at 70 per cent of the room rate for each guest.
 Use of the kids club (4–11-year-olds) is free.

 The two- or three-bedroom Family Villas each have a private pool and come kitted out with all the parental paraphernalia you could possibly need.